LumioForge Free Roofing Tool

 Use this roof waste calculator to add a realistic roofing waste percentage before ordering materials.
 It helps estimators, production teams, and homeowners turn measured roof area into a more practical purchase quantity.

-Roofing waste factor calculator
+Roofing waste factor

 Roof complexity preset

-Most residential roofs land around this middle waste factor.
+Most residential roofs land around 10-15% waste.

 Waste-adjusted results

-2,688.0 sq ft
+Adjusted roof area2,688.0 sq ft

 Adds 288.0 sq ft of waste at 12.0%.

-Waste amount288.00 sqft
+Waste amount288.00 sq ft

-Adjusted area2,688.00 sqft
+Adjusted area2,688.00 sq ft

 Adjusted roofing squares26.88